se-edu/learningresources/contents/shells/bash.md

 ## Why use command-line based shell?

-A common question many people ask is why should we learn command-line based shell as it seems to be very hard to use.
-There are tons of Graphical User Interface (GUI) tools out there, that appear to be more user-friendly and powerful.
-From my perspective, there are four major reasons to use the command line:
+A common question many people ask is: "Why should we learn the command-line based shell when there are tons of Graphical User Interface (GUI) tools out there that appear to be more user-friendly and powerful?".
+Well, here are some key advantages the command-line shell can give you:

-- **Remote Management**: Remote command-line shell makes it much easier to perform tasks in cloud server, such as when a developer is connecting from home.
+- **Faster to use for remote operations**: A remote command-line shell makes it much easier to perform tasks in a cloud server, such as when a developer is connecting from home.
 A remote command-line shell usually requires less bandwidth, which results in less lag so that we can do things faster.

-- **Stability**: No matter what linux distribution you are running, the command line shell is always available and usage is almost the same.
+- **More stable**: No matter what linux distribution you are running, the command line shell is always available and usage is almost the same.
 However, GUI tools might be different in different distributions, make it very hard to learn.

-- **Freedom**: You will have complete control in the command-line shell.
+- **More flexibility for power users**: You will have complete control in the command-line shell.
 GUIs tends to simplify things, giving the user fewer options.
 However, the command line always provides the full suite of options, giving you complete control.

-- **Simplicity**: While you might find command-line difficult to grasp, eventual usage will familiarize yourself such that the command-line is far easier to use than trying to find options in the drop-down menus and alike of a GUI.
+- **More powerful in the hands of an expert user**: While you might find command-line difficult to grasp, eventual usage will familiarize yourself such that the command-line is far easier to use than trying to find options in the drop-down menus and alike of a GUI.

-### Benefit: Program with bash script
+### Benefit: the ability to automate tasks

 One important feature in bash is the **bash script**.
 It enables us to do **task automation**.
 For example, suppose that you are a system admin and there is a task you need to perform daily.
 Instead of typing in the commands for the task daily, you can store these commands in the **bash script** and run it.